Skip to main content

 Embotits

-Assortment of traditional Andorran cured meats including chorizo, fuet, and llonganissa.
-Perfect with bread and local cheese.
+A spread of local cured meats, among them chorizo, fuet, and llonganissa.
+Best eaten with bread and a wedge of mountain cheese.

 Formatge de Tupi